valflrt/fractal_rndr/REFERENCE.md

     - `Extreme1`
     - `Extreme2`
     - `Extreme3`
   - `random_offsets` _(bool)_: Enable or disable random offsets.
-They are used to get rid of moiré patterns but they make noise appear on some fractals so it might be useful to disable them.
+They are used to get rid of moiré patterns but they make noise appear on some fractals so it might be useful to be able to disable them.

 - `custom_gradient` _(optional)_: Set a custom gradient.
 This is an array of array of the form `[t, [r, g, b]]` where `t` is a float between 0 and 1 and `r`, `g`, `b` the color at that point in the gradient.
 Colors in between are interpolated.